543877815/cv_practise/super_resolution/README.md

 test_LR_dir: path_to_test_LR
 ```

-This method will generate whole image using with augmentation, and then crop patch correspondingly during training.
+This method will **generate whole image using with augmentation**, and then crop patch correspondingly during training.

 ## Methods